sthenic/lins/doc/_source/rules.rst

     swap:
       analog[ -]to[ -]digital: analog-to-digital

-covers all the error combinations with one single regex, but also covers the correct case.
+covers all the error combinations with one single regular expression, but also covers the correct case.
 This feature prevents the latter from being reported as a violation.

 ..
 TODO: Revise last sentence, add an example.